Two weeks can mean a lifetime!

 Injured animals, needing time to recuperate before they can go on to their “forever” homes, should be allowed to heal in the comfort of a home.

 The Roanoke Valley SPCA is able to give more loving animals the second chance they deserve because of a growing Foster Care Program.
-In calendar year 2012, more than 1,000 animals received the TLC they needed because of caring individuals who opened their homes and hearts for just a short time.
+In the calendar year 2016, more than 700 animals received the TLC they needed because of caring individuals who opened their homes and hearts for just a short time.”

 What is expected of a foster family?